Rooster Teeth Podcast: History

 A weekly series called Rooster Teeth Animated Adventures features short stories told from the podcast in the form of animation.
 On September 26, 2016, Sorola unveiled the new set along with the new logo, replacing the one that had been in use since 2011.
 A live ticketed event was held for the 500th episode.
 In July 2020 the podcast was part of Spotify’s Vodcast launch lineup.

 A 2014 conversation on the podcast about a hypothetical scenario involving an immortal snail became the source of a recurring meme on social media.
 Videos discussing the snail on TikTok had amassed over 230 million views by November 2021.

 Rooster Teeth founders Geoff Ramsey and Joel Heyman as well as Jack Pattillo have all previously served as main hosts of the podcast until individually stepping down, with Heyman having since left the company.
 Founder Burnie Burns was a regular host until September 2019, but briefly returned in 2020 before leaving the company that June.

 In May 2023, Sorola announced he would step down as the podcast's host in June, having worked on the show for 15 years since its inception.
 In June 2023, the remaining main hosts Barbara Dunkelman and Gavin Free were also announced as leaving the podcast alongside Sorola with Armando Torres, Griff Milton and Andrew Rosas taking over as permanent hosts.

 In April 2024, following the announcement of Rooster Teeth's shutdown the previous month, it was announced that the podcast would end while various former hosts returned to guest star in several of the remaining episodes.
 The final episode was released on April 22, 2024.

+In February 2025, Burns acquired the Rooster Teeth brand and some of its remaining intellectual property through his company Box Canyon Productions.
+Under the new website The Drunk Tank and The Rooster Teeth Podcast are archived separately, Rooster Teeth Animated Adventures was continued, and Burns absorbed his new podcast Morning Somewhere into the Rooster Teeth umbrella.